MelkoCollective/CDL_2020/Project_4_Ising_Annealer/README.md

 For more details refer to the [Business Application found here](./Business_Application.md)

+## Contributors
+The Contributors to this project are (Group 3)

+Ajinkya Borle
+Zhanet Zaharieva
+Santanu Ganguly
+T Anandakkoomar
+Ramesh Mantha

 ## Presenting your results in your pull request
 For your pull request, consider the following for the presentation of your final results:
 - Work entirely in the directory for Project 4.